 Special thanks to the MHCC Bookstore for helping MHCC to be the first school in Oregon become a "LyndaCampus"!

-Marylhurst University has developed a transfer guide that allows MHCC's Integrated Media students to transfer up to 95 credits into Marylhurst's BA in Media & Film Studies program.
+Marylhurst University has developed a transfer guide that allows MHCC's Integrated Media students to transfer up to 95 credits into Marylhurst's BA in Media and Film Studies program.
 You can even co-enroll in both Marylhurst and MHCC as a freshman.
 Download the transfer guides here.
-On Monday, November 11 Marylhurst University will host an Open House for all students interested in the Film and Media Studies program.

-International fashion/design blogger (and MHCC graduate) "Nubby Twiglet" tells all about her experience in MHCC's Graphic Design program.
+International fashion/design blogger, MHCC graduate Shauna Haider (aka "Nubby Twiglet") and founder of WeAreBranch tells all about her experience in MHCC's Graphic Design program.
 "I’m pretty passionate about community college because not only was my experience amazing but it got me to exactly where I needed to be in my career without compromising my budget, timeline or goals."
 Read more.

 This documentary, produced by video student David Duewiger, highlights why students chose MHCC to study Integrated Media.

 You're bound to recognize some names and faces when you watch the videos produced in 2012 by second year IM students for an interactive iPad app.
 They interviewed dozens of well-known creatives who've finished our program and gone on to successful careers.
 Find out who designs fonts for Nike and Starbucks, which graduate travels to Chile to photograph top snowboarders, and who works behind the scenes of the Lars Larson Show.

 The award-winning cinematographer for Whale Wars and Ice Road Truckers also hails from MHCC!